 Now you have ways of bloggers finding you and helping them follow you.
 What do they know about you when they read your blog?
 Are you willing to share something about yourself?
 You can either add an “About Me” page or add the “About.me Widget” to your sidebar.
 Here you can let your readers get to know the person behind the posts.
-You can include your name, picture, and however you want to introduce yourself to your visitors.
-It’s ok to remain anonymous if that’s what you want.
-You can still share why you started blogging, what the purpose of your blog is, or why you choose to blog anonymously.
+You can include your name, picture, and any details you want to introduce yourself to your visitors.
+It’s ok to remain anonymous if that’s what you want, but I’ve found sharing at least your first name makes your blog feel more personable.
+You might want to share why you started blogging, what the purpose of your blog is, or why you choose to blog anonymously.

 Spread the blog love!

-Has all of this meeting and greeting and engaging with bloggers lead to some connections?
+Has all of this meeting, greeting and engaging with bloggers led to some connections?
 You might want to consider guest posting.
 This works both ways, you can offer a blogger the opportunity to write a post to feature on your blog or you can ask to collaborate and write a post for their blog.
 Do what feels right for you but it’s just another option to consider!

-I have a feeling this might have to turn into a two part post.
-This is what I came up with off of the top of my head.
-I’ll jot ideas down as they come to me and update or create a part two depending on how much more I add.
 Can you think of anything I missed?
-If you have any questions, feel free to email me (firstname.lastname@example.org) or leave a comment.
+If you have any questions, leave a comment and I’ll get back to you.
 I’m not an expert so if any information seems inaccurate, please feel free to gently let me know so I can make corrections.
 Did you find this post helpful?
 I’d love to hear back from you with your thoughts on this post!

 Make sure to check out the first part of this series for definitions of any blog terms you might not be familiar with.